Niki-Sal/dsa_practice/README.md

   return list;
 }
 ```
+Time complexity would be O(N^2)
 ---

 ### Written Questions

 - What method would you use to look up a word in a dictionary (book, not Python)?
+Binary search

 - Imagine you have a closet full of shirts.
-What can you do to organize your shirts for easy retrieval?
+What can you do to organize your shirts for easy retrieval? bucket sort, based on colors

 - Describe advantages and disadvantages of the most popular sorting algorithms.